adaksuman/genapp/README.md

 Use the `find` command to list the installed files:

-    cd $APP_DIR
+    $ cd $app_dir
-    find | sort
+    $ find | sort

-`$APP_DIR` is the full path to the application subdirectory in `apps_home`.
+`$app_dir` is the full path to the application subdirectory in `apps_home`.

-You should see this:
+The directory structure of the installed application should look like this:

     ./.genapp
     ./.genapp/control
     ./.genapp/control/start
     ./.genapp/log
-    ./.genapp/metadata
+    ./.genapp/metadata.json
     ./.genapp/ports
     ./.genapp/ports/8652
     ./.genapp/setup_status
     ./.genapp/setup_status/ok
     ./.genapp/setup_status/plugin_simple_http_0
     ./index.html
-    ./metadata.json

 ## Run the Application

 genapp applications are started using the file `.genapp/control/start`.
 From the application directory, run:

-    .genapp/control/start
+    $ .genapp/control/start

 If Python 2.x is installed on your system, you should see this output: